MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/delete-documents.md

   - "sv-se"
 ---
 # Delete Documents
-This section provides an overview of how to delete documents in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+This section provides an overview of how to delete documents in FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] -->.

 ## See Also
  [How to: Delete Invoiced Blanket Purchase Orders](../SetupAndAdministration/how-to-delete-invoiced-blanket-purchase-orders.md)